Minds-On-Design-Lab/Giving-Impact-API/sections/donations.md

 }
 ```

-### Get a list of all of a Giving Opportunty's Donations
+### Get a list of all of a Giving Opportunity's Donations

 Please note, if a donor opts out for email follow-ups, their email address will not be returned.